5 YouTube Ad Placement Types You Need To Watch Out For

 To keep this from happening, there is an option to exclude “Content suitable for families” from your account level settings.

 YouTube has said it will seek to better distinguish which content is intended primarily for children, relying on a combination of self-identification from creators and software.
-That content cannot run with personalized advertisements, under the new rules that YouTube said it instituted globally a little over a year ago.
+That content cannot run with personalized advertisements, under the new rules that YouTube said it instituted globally in 2020.